-The Company's expenses for the Current Period decreased by \$9,162,246.
-This was due primarily to the derecognition of HGOM which resulted in a gain on loss of control of \$6,847,550.
-In addition, operating and administrative expenses were substantially reduced after the disposal of the Eugene Island 32 oil property interests.
+The Company's expenses for the Current Year decreased by \$3,222,431.
+This was due primarily to a reduction in operating expenses after the disposal of the Eugene Island 32 and other oil property interests, and a concerted effort by management to reduce office and general costs in 2017.